-Those principles are built on initiatives and best practices related to business and women, and aim to achieve the gender equality in the labor market.
+Those principles are built on initiatives and best practices related to business and women and aim to achieve gender equality in the labour market.

 Launched on the 8th of March, 2010, currently, WEPs have 2,675 members worldwide.
 Among giant companies, such as Unilever, C&A, Avon and Mc Donald’s, there are thousands of business, with different sizes and from various industries.

 For microenterprises, like helloNira, joining an initiative like this can be a way to get guidance on the topic and make difference.

-Lilian Nira, founder of helloNira, got to know the WEPs when she was looking for a way to support women and collaborate, as a businesswoman, to reduce gender inequality.
+Lilian Nira, the founder of helloNira, got to know the WEPs when she was looking for a way to support women and collaborate, as a businesswoman, to reduce gender inequality.
 “I wanted to know how I can help, how I can understand more about it, what actions I should take as a company and what is the best way to work in this direction.
 Sometimes I question myself what my role really is”, Lilian explained.

 Most of my clients are women.
 These women are part of an economy that is still very masculine.
 Since these women can use their business to be independent and to support their families, that generates value to the society where they belong.
 This improvement progresses gradually, obviously, but it is crucial in their reality.”

 Gender equality is one of the attributions of the 2030 Sustainable Development Agenda.

 - Despite considerable progress in eradicating poverty, UN Women estimates that over 1.2 billion people survive with less than one dollar a day.
 According to the same survey, 70% of the world’s poor population is female.